Abdul Quddus Bizenjo: Political career

-He was re-elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from constituency PB-41 Awaran in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from constituency PB-41 Awaran in the 2013 Pakistani general election.
 He secured 544 votes in a constituency where there were 57,666 registered voters.
 Geo News noted Bizenjo was elected to a legislative chamber by getting the fewest votes in the electoral history of the country.

 In June 2013, he was elected as deputy speaker of the Provincial Assembly of Balochistan.
 After Speaker of the Provincial Assembly, Jan Mohammad Jamali resigned from his post in 2015 prior to a vote of no confidence against him, Bizenjo was named as a potential candidate to overtake Jamali as the succeeding Speaker however he could not.
 After Rahila Durrani was made the new Speaker by Chief Minister Nawab Sanaullah Khan Zehri belonging to ruling Pakistan Muslim League (N) (PML-N), Bizenjo tendered his resignation as the deputy speaker in December 2015.